ksrof/golog/README.md

 # Golog
-Golog is a logger library for Go (golang), which works on top of the standard library logger.
-It gives nicely color-coded output (when a terminal is used) otherwise it can write the contents to a file in JSON format.
+Logger library for `Golang` which works on top of the standard library logger.
+It gives a nicely color-coded output (when used alongisde a `TTY`) otherwise it can write the contents to a file in `JSON` format.

 ![Golog output](https://github.com/ksrof/golog/blob/main/images/golog_output.png)
 ## Roadmap